Organ Donation in Nevada

-Currently, 90,000 people are waiting for an organ transplant, and many of them will die without receiving an organ donation.
-Every 14 minutes, another name is added to the transplant list, and every day, 16 people die because they didn't receive a transplant in time.
+Currently, tens of thousands of people are waiting for an organ transplant, and many of them will die without receiving an organ donation.
+Every few minutes, another name is added to the transplant list, and every day, people die because they didn't receive a transplant in time.

 The need for organ and tissue donors is enormous.
-One donor can positively affect close to 100 lives.
+One donor can positively affect dozens of lives.

 Becoming a donor bears no cost to you or your loved ones, and there are no age limits or health requirements to worry about.
 You can even specify which organs you wish to have considered for donation in the event of your death.

 When you apply for or renew a driver's license or ID card at a Nevada Department of Motor Vehicles (DMV) branch, you can declare that you'd like to become an organ and tissue donor.
 Your decision will be signified on your license or ID card.

 Or, simply download the Donor Registration Form and submit it to the address listed on the form to become a registered donor.

 To learn more about becoming a donor, call:

 Or, spread the word on the importance of organ donation by downloading and printing the DMV's Organ and Tissue Donation Brochure.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?